Entry Requirements for Your Travel

 A Medical Declaration Form needs to be submitted by all passengers joining our voyages to the Antarctic Peninsula, South Georgia, the northeast coast of Greenland, the Northwest Passage, as well as Labrador and Newfoundland and when crossing the Atlantic, due to the remoteness of these areas.

 Please complete the attached forms.
 The Medical Declaration Form is to be completed and approved by your personal physician not more than 8 weeks before your departure date.
 The completed forms must be presented to the ship’s doctor upon boarding.
 Boarding will be denied if Part III of the Medical Declaration Form is not approved by your personal physician.
 Even if the forms have been duly submitted and approved by your personal physician, the ship’s doctor and the captain reserve the right to deny the boarding of guests who do not seem to be sufficiently fit for travel.

 Note: Pregnant guests can only join cruises through their 24th week of pregnancy.

-Please download and bring it on board: Download Medical Declaration Form
+Please download and bring the following form on board: Download Medical Declaration Form

 Vaccinations and Viruses

-Check with your General Practitioner regarding the recommended vaccinations for your travel South and Central America.
-You should be up to date on routine vaccinations while traveling to any destination: hepatitis A, hepatitis B, typhoid, and rabies.
+Check with your General Practitioner regarding the recommended vaccinations for your travel to Central and South America.
+You should be up-to-date on routine vaccinations while traveling to any destination: hepatitis A, hepatitis B, typhoid, and rabies.
 US citizens taking part in our Iguazu Falls post-cruise land adventure will visit Brazil, where yellow fever can be a risk.
 Your GP can help you decide if this vaccine is right for you.

 On some voyages vaccinations are required.
 All guests are responsible for ensuring they comply with any requirements at the time of travel.
 Please bring the vaccination certificate on your voyage as you will need this to enter certain countries.

 We must inform you that guests arriving from yellow fever transmission countries like Ecuador, Columbia, Peru, and Panama, need a mandatory Yellow Fever certificate when entering Costa Rica, Panama, or Columbia for our voyages listed below: